Rahulsingh1939/OpenSource-DevSetup/Joomla.md

-I've taken your provided markdown content and enhanced its clarity, structure, and flow.
-Here's the updated version:

----

 # Joomla Development Environment Setup

 Joomla is a widely-used content management system (CMS) currently powering around 3-4% of websites on the internet.